MrSlimCoder/MrSlimCoder/README.md

 <!-- Your title -->
-## Hi, I'm Slim Coder, a Developer 🚀 from Pakistan.
+## Hi, I'm Slim Coder, a Software Developer 🚀 from Pakistan.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/